De Havilland Canada E-9 Widget

-The Bombardier E-9A Widget is an American telemetry support and surveillance plane in service with the United States Air Force.
+The de Havilland Canada E-9 Widget is an American telemetry support and surveillance plane in service with the United States Air Force.
 It is used as an airborne platform and telemetry relay aircraft providing ocean surface surveillance for range safety and target telemetry of missiles fired for over the horizon profiles on the Gulf of Mexico Ranges.

 History

 In the early 1980s, the United States Air Force began seeking a specialized surveillance plane for the 53rd Weapons Evaluation Group (53rd WEG) which, for the sake of range safety, needs to ensure territorial waters are clear when aerial targets, drones, missiles and prototypes are in test flights.
 The unit was using the large and expensive EC-135N ARIA.

-A request for proposal was officially issued, proposals included Alenia-Aérospatial ATR-42-200, BAe 748 and Fokker F27-600.
+A request for proposal was officially issued, proposals included Alenia-Aérospatiale ATR-42-200, BAe 748 and Fokker F27-600.
 However these could not effectively accommodate the large conformal antenna of the AN/APS-128D and thus the newer Canadian Dash 8 won the bid.

 The aircraft's first flight was done in secrecy in 1987 before entering service the next year in June with the 82nd Aerial Targets Squadron (82nd ATS) out of Tyndall Air Force Base in Florida.

-The planes were immediately put to work on existing development or upgrade programs related to the F-15C/D Eagle, F-16C/D block 52, AIM-9X Sidewinder, AIM-132 ASRAAM, BGM-109 Tomahawk and later YF-22, Joint Strike Fighter/F-35 and more.
+The planes were immediately put to work on existing development or upgrade programs related to the F-15C/D Eagle, F-16C/D block 52, AIM-9X Sidewinder, AIM-132 ASRAAM, BGM-109 Tomahawk and later F-22, F-35 and more.

 The two E-9As are also used to track aerial target drones used by the 82nd ATS (BQM-34 Firebee II, MQM-107D Streaker, QF-4 Phantom and QF-16 Fighting Falcon).

-Since the end of the 2000s, the aircraft have been modernized, the AN/APS-148D radar was replaced by the AW/APS-143(V)-1 which can detect even smaller targets in the Gulf of Mexico such as small boats and small unmanned surface vehicles.
+Since the end of the 2000s, the aircraft have been modernized, the AN/APS-148D radar was replaced by the AN/APS-143(V)-1 which can detect even smaller targets in the Gulf of Mexico such as small boats and small unmanned surface vehicles.
 Tests were even conducted with the US Navy to test the E-9's ability to detect submarine periscopes though results were officially not satisfactory.
 A major concern for the test and evaluation of weapons and aircraft is the presence of foreign spying / intelligence gathering assets.